Why consider baby led weaning?

 To me, it’s the most chill approach!

-We have used a bit of a “hybrid” of baby led weaning with common sense.
-That’s me first offering my baby tiny bits of chewed up food when he seems interested (since he’s not feeding himself, it wouldn’t technically be baby led weaning).
+- I first offer my baby tiny bits of chewed up food when he seems interested (since he’s not feeding himself, it wouldn’t technically be baby led weaning).
 Later when he can pick up food with his fingers, and swallow soft food on his own, I’d put chewed up pieces on his plate.

-He just turned one yesterday, and because we have chewed up so many things for him that we eat, he has already had things like chicken, steak, beans, fresh fruits and steamed veggies, rice, curries, and much much more!
-As he has gotten teeth and a better ability to swallow, he can now snack on things I used to be afraid to give him like cereals or our favorite on the go Gerber snacks
+As he has gotten teeth and a better ability to swallow, he can now snack on things I used to be afraid to give him like cereals or on the go Gerber snacks!

 How we have started solids differently with each of our 3 kids